$816 Find Cheap Flights to Reykjavik

 To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights to Reykjavik, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

-The cheapest month for flights to Reykjavik is February, where tickets cost $1,926 on average for one-way flights.
-On the other hand, the most expensive months are June and December, where the average cost of tickets from Australia is $3,247 and $2,932 respectively.
-For return trips, the best month to travel is February with an average price of $1,926.
+The cheapest month for flights to Reykjavik is February, where tickets cost $1,766 on average for return flights.
+On the other hand, the most expensive months are December and January, where the average cost of tickets from Australia is $2,917 and $2,853 respectively.
+For one-way flights, the best month to travel is February with an average price of $1,766.

 Which is the cheapest airport to fly into in Reykjavik?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Reykjavik is Reykjavik Keflavik Intl Airport, with an average flight price of $530.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Reykjavik is Reykjavik Keflavik Intl Airport (KEF), with an average flight price of $507.

 Good to know – Book Cheap Reykjavik Plane Tickets